Sanjit A. Seshia is a Professor in the Department of Electrical

 University, and a B.Tech. in Computer Science and Engineering from the Indian

-computing and computational logic, with a current focus on applying automated
+dependable and secure computing, with a current focus on the areas of

 He is co-author of a widely-used textbook on embedded, cyber-physical